Shawn-gitman/Periodic_Classification_LogisticR/README.md

 ```

 ## Evaluate PCL
 After the training process, it redirects to visualize loss and accuracy graph.
-We got train and test accuracy as 1 and loss below 1.
+We got test accuracy as 1 and train loss below 1.
 ![Watch the video](resource3.png)

 ## Why accuracy 1?
 PCL has two reasons for this.
 To solve this problem, PCL should train with more dataset along with enough timestamps.
 * Low Amount of Dataset: We trained over 12 time-series dataset due to perparation scarcity.
 * Short Range of Time Series: We used 1000 timestamps in between series.